As Good as It Gets: Plot

-After returning to New York, Carol tells Melvin that she does not want him in her life anymore, but later regrets her statement and calls to apologize.
-The relationship between Melvin and Carol remains complicated, until Simon (whom Melvin has allowed to move in with him, as his apartment has been sublet) persuades Melvin to declare his love for her.
-Melvin goes to see Carol, who hesitantly agrees to try and establish a relationship with him.
-The film ends with Melvin and Carol walking together.
-As he opens the door at an early morning pastry shop for Carol, he realizes that he has stepped on a crack in the pavement, but does not seem to mind.
+After returning to New York, Carol tells Melvin she does not want him in her life anymore as he disparages her.
+Since Simon is still broke and his apartment has been sublet, Melvin arranges for him to stay in his spare bedroom.
+On learning of Melvin's enormous gesture and sign of growth, Carol regrets her harshness and apologizes to Melvin by phone.
+The relationship between Melvin and Carol remains complicated until Simon persuades insomniac Melvin to declare his love for her.
+At 4 am, Melvin goes to see Carol, who hesitantly agrees to try establishing a relationship with him.
+She is encouraged by her mother, who declares that no relationship is perfect.
+As Melvin opens the door for Carol at a pastry shop, he realizes that he has stepped on a pavement crack to no apparent unease.
+They walk into the shop conversing as a couple.